Posterior Horn Meniscus Injury

 Immediate cold compression will allow you to manage your pain while getting rid of swelling, inflammation and edema in your knee.
 Generally, use cold when there is swelling.

-- Use a Knee T•Shellz Wrap® (Blood Circulation Boost) Once Swelling is Down - After any inflammation and/or swelling has been reduced, use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
-Blood Circulation Boost via the T•Shellz Wrap® is a potent home treatment medical device and can be very helpful in dealing with meniscus tears and/or on-going pain & stiffness from atrophy in the knee joint.
+- Use a Knee T•Shellz Wrap® (Circulatory Boost) Once Swelling is Down - After any inflammation and/or swelling has been reduced, use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
+Circulatory Boost via the T•Shellz Wrap® is a potent home treatment medical device and can be very helpful in dealing with meniscus tears and/or on-going pain & stiffness from atrophy in the knee joint.

 - Passive Stretching While healing from a meniscus tear you'll need to break-up and soften scar tissue, increase mobility, decrease pain, and increases muscle strength surrounding your knee.
 Caution: aggressive stretching and/or exercise should be avoided.
 When dealing with a weakened knee with limited range of motion, pushing it too hard can lead to strains and increased soft tissue damage.
 Focused stretching will help to stabilize your knee joint and allow you to return to your normal activities and work sooner than not stretching at all.